almostearthling/when-command/README.md

 The selected condition (if any) can be deleted clicking the *Delete* button in the dialog box.
 Every condition must have an *unique name*, if a condition is named as an existing one it will replace it.
 The name *must* begin with an alphanumeric character (letter or digit) followed by alphanumerics, dashes and underscores.

-**Attention should be paid to events:** some events may not be supported on every platform, even on Ubuntu implementations. *Screen Lock/Unlock* for instance does not follow very precise specifications, and could be disabled on some desktops.
+**Possibly unsupported events:** some events may not be supported on every platform, even on Ubuntu implementations. *Screen Lock/Unlock* for instance does not follow very precise specifications, and could be disabled on some desktops.

 ### The History window